-We are a Church in Mission and a three-punged focus of teaching, communication, and recognition. entither as as a Conference and as Christians.
-With it, we are able to share and hean further what it means to enter into the vision and share concerns with many people.
-But more importantly, it sets out a focus throughout our Conference on the value and importance of the unique connectional relationship we have as United Methodists
+We are a Church in Mission and a three-pronged focus of teaching, communication, and recognition enriches us as a Conference and as Christians.
+With it, we are able to share and learn further what it means to enter into the vision and share concerns with many people.
+But more importantly, it sets out a focus throughout our Conference on the value and importance of the unique connectional relationship we have as United Methodists.

-Our charter has already been defined for us and it is not out in Scripture.
-"Just as in the horsen body, though it is made up of many parts, is a single unit, because of these parts, though many, make one body, so it is with Christ."
+Our charter has already been defined for us and it is set out in Scripture: "Just as in the human body, though it is made up of many parts, is a single unit, because of these parts, though many, make one body, so it is with Christ."
 (1 Corinthians 12:12).
-And that body is composed of all of God's children, including the rick. and poor, fixed and lest, and secure and disposses of .
-For an Jeans and, "Truty, I tell you, just as you did it to one of the levet of these who are members of my family, you did it to me."
+And that body is composed of all of God's children, including the rich and poor, found and lost, and secure and dispossessed.
+For as Jesus said, "Truly, I tell you, just as you did it to one of the least of these who are members of my family, you did it to me."
 (Matthew 25:40).

-As part of that body, we are called to save our brothers and sisters in mission throughout the connection.
-Recurse of our coverant with God and with each other, it is our goal to fund the besic missional witness of the United Methodist Church.
+As part of that body, we are called to serve our brothers and sisters in mission throughout the connection.
+Because of our covenant with God and with each other, it is our goal to fund the basic missional witness of the United Methodist Church.

-We have much to be pread of an a Configurate, as we live out the full meaning of the Stewardship of the Gospel.
-Our connectional giving - the important life bload of the work we all do together - is a reflection of the great commitment that Virginia United Methodists have to the mission and ministry work of our Lord.
-The budgets we down up, while important, are more than a series of numbers.
-They reveal the very character of the people who build them, support them, and art through them.
-They are Christ's work in the world, put into a plan for receiving and spending - collective understandings of commitments to fulfilling ministics and minica priorities.
-It's no small thing we do individually, when collectively we are making such hig impacts beyond our clouch doors.
+We have much to be proud of as a Conference, as we live out the full meaning of the Stewardship of the Gospel.
+Our connectional giving - the important life blood of the work we all do together - is a reflection of the great commitment that Virginia United Methodists have to the mission and ministry work of our Lord.
+The budgets we draw up, while important, are more than a series of numbers.
+They reveal the very character of the people who build them, support them, and act through them.
+They are Christ's work in the world, put into a plan for receiving and spending - collective understandings of commitments to fulfilling ministries and mission priorities.
+It's no small thing we do individually, when collectively we are making such big impacts beyond our church doors.

-The Stemariship of our Conference is part of our response to the needs we know about, so well as those not yet seen.
-Seeing the need, then doing what leave would do.
+The Stewardship of our Conference is part of our response to the needs we know about, as well as those not yet seen.
+Seeing the need, then doing what Jesus would do.
 That's true Stewardship!
-It's our faith in artina!
+It's our faith in action!

-Betty Follow, President
+Betty Forbes, President